onadj/Interactive-Frontend-Development-Project-/README.md

 # Surface

 Minimalistic design in shape of grey color.
-I gave a lot of attention to the pages according to the photos,videos and maps so that the user would have a great travel experience and to get his attention.
+I gave a lot of attention to the pages according to the photos, videos and maps so that the user would have a great travel experience and to get his attention.

 ---

-# Features
+#Features

 - Current Features:

 Visualizing a information of MotorHome concept idea
-Goals: Find page which has simplified information about RV's, find some facts about, find destination to travel, inform yourself of benefits, recommend trip, if choose to travel make own checklist
+Goals: Find page which has simplified information about RV's, find some facts about, find destination to travel, inform yourself of benefits, recommend trip, if choose to travel make own checklist.
 Responsive Design